 However, even though transmitters remember reliability information when prompted, reliability information may not come to mind when completing their recordings, i.e., in a free recall setting and facing significant cognitive constraints.
-Our previous results hint at this possibility: more than 60% of transmitters do not mention reliability information at all in their messages, even when ex post remembering this information, agreeing that it is equally important as level information, and believing it is even easier to transmit.
+Our combined previous results hint at this possibility: more than 60% of transmitters do not mention reliability information at all in their messages, even when ex post remembering this information, agreeing that it is equally important as level information, and believing it is even easier to transmit.
 We conduct an additional experiment to directly test the hypothesis that reliability does not come to mind unless specifically cued.
-This experiment replicates our previous designs while dramatically ramping up the during-recording salience of level and reliability information.
-We incentivize respondents to transmit both level and reliability when asked what they are supposed to communicate, and present respondents with salient text on the recording screen reminding them to communicate both level and reliability.
+This experiment replicates our previous designs while ramping up the during-recording salience of level and reliability information.
+We show salient text on the recording screen reminding respondents to communicate both level and reliability.
 In this experiment, differential information loss is eliminated entirely.
 Our combined findings on the memory channel reveal important differences between cued recall and less structured, free recall for transmission: plenty of information may fail to be transmitted even if it is explicitly known to be important and remembered when directly prompted.

-We conclude from our series of mechanism experiments that reliability information is lost in transmission largely because it fails to come to mind during the cognitively taxing process of verbal transmission.
-Reliability information may be less likely to come to mind because it is a meta-level feature of a forecast that people are less experienced communicating.
+We conclude from our series of mechanism experiments that reliability information is lost in transmission largely because it fails to come to mind during the cognitively taxing process of verbal transmission, and discuss potential reasons for this phenomenon.
 Moreover, we show that the quality of verbal transmission can be strongly improved through an intervention that reminds people at the time of transmission to also consider the reliability of information.
+We close with a discussion of the implications and external validity of our findings, pointing to field evidence and real-world cases consistent with our main finding of differential loss of reliability information.
+The loss of reliability we document may be part of a broader hypothesized phenomenon (e.g. Hirshleifer, 2020): as stories get told and re-told, they are simplified in the specific sense that nuance is lost.

-Our focus on the transmission of qualitative stories about economic variables relates to a growing literature on the diffusion of narratives (Shiller, 2017, 2020).
-Recent contributions in this literature have focused on the role of narratives for belief formation (Andre et al., 2022; Kendall and Charles, 2022; Bursztyn et al., 2023; Graeber et al., 2023a,b; Barron and Fries, 2023).
-Our experiments identify which kinds of information are more likely to be successfully passed on from one person to another, and examine the transmission of narratives through spoken communication.
+This paper is connected to work in various fields.
+Our focus on the transmission of qualitative stories about economic variables relates to a growing literature on the diffusion of narratives (Shiller, 2017, 2020; Hirshleifer, 2020).
+Recent contributions in this literature have focused on the role of narratives for belief formation (Andre et al., 2022; Kendall and Charles, 2022; Bursztyn et al., 2023; Graeber et al., 2024b; Barron and Fries, 2023).
+Our experiments identify which kinds of information are more likely to be successfully passed on from one person to another through spoken communication.
+We relate to work by Graeber et al. (2024a), who study how explanations shape the contagion of truths and falsehoods.

-We also relate to a literature on how belief formation is shaped by selective attention (Graeber, 2023; Ba et al., 2022; Hartzmark et al., 2021; Enke, 2020), complexity (Oprea, 2020; Enke and Graeber, 2023; Enke et al., 2023; Enke and Shubatt, 2023) and memory (Bordalo et al., 2021b; Gennaioli and Shleifer, 2010; Bordalo et al., 2023, 2021a).
+We also relate to a literature on how belief formation is shaped by selective attention (Graeber, 2023; Ba et al., 2022; Hartzmark et al., 2021; Enke, 2020), complexity (Oprea, 2020; Enke and Graeber, 2023; Enke et al., 2023; Enke and Shubatt, 2023) and memory (Bordalo et al., 2021; Gennaioli and Shleifer, 2010; Bordalo et al., 2023, 2024).
+Previous research suggests that people pay insufficient attention to the "weight" (or precision, predictive validity) of evidence (relative to its "strength", or magnitude) when forming their beliefs in abstract and quantitative updating tasks (Griffin and Tversky, 1992; Massey and Wu, 2005).
 Our paper differs from this literature in its focus on how cognitive constraints shape the verbal transmission of information, and hence how they affect the supply of information.
 Our results highlight an important role for selective memory in driving the differential loss of reliability information.